Integrating Artificial Neural Networks into Undergraduate Physics Laboratory: A Compound Pendulum Case Study: Theoretical Framework and Analytical Formulation of the Compound Pendulum

-This equation shows that the effective length is a combination of the distance l from the pivot to the center of mass and an additional term that accounts for the mass distribution\cite{Ref22}.
+This equation shows that the effective length is a combination of the distance l from the pivot to the center of gravity and an additional term that accounts for the mass distribution\cite{Ref25}.
+Also, solving the quadratic equation expressed in Eq.
+5 one can obtain two solutions $l_1$ and $l_2$ such that

-The present study evaluates the performance of an Artificial Neural Network model in predicting the motion of a compound pendulum.
-This equation was used to generate theoretical predictions for training and validating the ANN\cite{Ref23}.